microsoft/autogen/website/docs/Installation.md

 Therefore, some changes are required for users of `pyautogen<0.2`.

 - `api_base` -> `base_url`, `request_timeout` -> `timeout` in `llm_config` and `config_list`. `max_retry_period` and `retry_wait_time` are deprecated. `max_retries` can be set for each client.
-- MathChat, RetrieveChat, and TeachableAgent are unsupported until they are tested in future release.
+- MathChat, TeachableAgent are unsupported until they are tested in future release.
 - `autogen.Completion` and `autogen.ChatCompletion` are deprecated.
 The essential functionalities are moved to `autogen.OpenAIWrapper`:
 ```python
 from autogen import OpenAIWrapper